mkobuolys/flutter-design-patterns/assets/markdown/abstract-factory.md

 ### IActivityIndicator

-An interface which defines the _render()_ method to render the activity indicator component (widget).
+An interface that defines the _render()_ method to render the activity indicator component (widget).

 ```
 abstract interface class IActivityIndicator {